Free playbook Scenario planning for SaaS companies

 A step-by-step guide to SaaS revenue forecasting

 Most companies treat forecasting like a one-time effort.
-Build it once, check a box, and move on.
-But revenue forecasting isn’t just about projecting growth.
-It’s about building a system that helps you see what’s coming, and react while there’s still time.
+You build it once, check a box, and move on.
+But SaaS revenue forecasting helps you do more than project growth.
+It builds a system that helps you see what is coming so you can react while there is still time.

-It’s how you avoid hiring too early.
-Or fundraising too late.
-It’s how you steer the business with your eyes open.
+It is how to avoid hiring too early or fundraising too late.
+You steer the business with your eyes open.

 In this guide, we’ll build a SaaS revenue forecast from scratch.
 You’ll see how to structure drivers, layer in costs and seasonality, map sales quotas, and keep it all live.
 Every number will flow into the next… the way it actually should.